javalin/website/_posts/tutorials/community/2023-01-14-mtls-with-javalin-ssl.md

 To test our application, a client that supports mTLS is required.
 We will use Insomnia, a REST client with a nice GUI.

+If we try to make a request to our application, we will get an error, because we are not sending any client certificate.

 To import a new certificate, click Document Settings or Collection Settings then the Client Certificates tab.
 Here we will first add the CA certificate, in the CA Certificate section.